 The approach is based on determination of the noise through noise mapping by methods of assessment common to all Member States, on informing the public and on the implementing action plans.
 In years to come, this directive will provide the basis for developing Community measures relating to the major sources of noise.

-Autostrade per l'Italia interventions
+Autostrade per l'Italia Obligations

 In accordance with the five-year deadlines indicated by European Directive 2002/49/EC and with the national implementation thereof, Autostrade per l'Italia has drawn up five-year updates in respect of: